abitdrag/Electricity_Script/README.md

 Change the range in for loop to see more users.

 EDIT: After I developed the script and ran it a few times, TSSPDCL decided to put Captcha.
-I hope I can take out time some day to create script that can auto-fill captcha.
+I hope I can take out time someday to create script that can auto-fill captcha.